 In addition, Mico is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Because of many things, Mico is a great place for families with children to consider.
 First of all, many other families with children live here, making Mico a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Mico has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Mico’s overall crime rate is lower than average for the country.
+Finally, Mico’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Mico does not have a public transit system used by locals to get to and from work.
+Mico is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Mico in 2022 was $54,404, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $217,616 for a family of four.
 However, Mico contains both very wealthy and poor people as well.